 Solid Wood Flooring Prices & The Cost of Solid Wood

-For a luxurious and highly attractive flooring option, there’s no need to look any further than solid wood flooring.
+The cost of solid wood flooring averages at around £35 per square meter.
+The cheapest are £30.99 per square metre while the most expensive can cost up to £60 per square metre.
+Solid wood floors are generally the most expensive type of floor a luxurious and highly attractive flooring option, there’s no need to look any further than solid wood flooring.
 Also known as hardwood flooring or real wood flooring, this choice of floor covering instantly transforms any space into one which is sophisticated and extremely stylish.
 If you’re considering using solid wood flooring in your home we’ve discovered all you need to know about the product.
 From the cost of solid wood to its maintenance.

-Initial costs and things to consider
+Initial hardwood flooring prices and things to consider

 To improve the longevity of your floor you should always install the underlay appropriate to your flooring choice and the skirting boards and beading that match.
 With these extras you’re guaranteed a superior finish in your home.
 The boards come in either a tongue and groove or click-lock fitting though you should also factor adhesive into your cost plan to ensure your flooring is a perfect fit.

-Costs within our range
+Wood flooring costs within our range

 Once you’ve purchased and installed your solid wood flooring your next task is learning how to maintain your beautiful new feature floor.
 A good prevention against scratches and warping is to prepare in advance of any damages.
 A maintenance layer or lacquer is a sensible approach towards prolonging the life of your flooring and helps to avoid any repair costs in the future.